tranhelen/tranhelen/_posts/2019-05-25-responsivecontentdisplay.md

 You could say that art is always a conversation between society and the creator–there's no way to produce without some sort of frame.
 But I think this is an apathetic approach to it: we can change how freeing or constraining interfaces can be.

-I want everyone to own their piece.
+Everyone should own their point of view without hindrance.
+I think the internet would be better off for it.

 <hr class="--small">